OrionInnovationTRTech/elastovis/readme.md

-# LogtoVis
+# ElastoVis

-LogtoVis scrapes log data, allowing data to be visualized in elasticsearch application.
+ElastoVis scrapes log data, allowing data to be visualized in elasticsearch application.
 Log files contain a wide variety of data about the software.

 In the project development and maintenance processes, analyzes and inferences are made over these logs.
 Searching within a single file can be easy.
 However, when we have 200 or 1000 log files, how should we process this data?
 How can we make the data meaningful?

-LogtoVis is coded to eliminate this problem.
+ElastoVis is coded to eliminate this problem.
 It can quickly parse the data and transfer it to the elasticsearch application.

 Built with Spring Boot.